QNUTZ3375/Maze-generator-and-solver/README.md

-Note: openJDK 17 may need to be installed for the application to work
+Note: openJDK 17 may need to be installed for the application to work properly

 Everytime the application is run, a random maze will be generated and solved all in one.